 To retain eligibility for the HOPE Grant, a student must maintain a 2.00 HOPE GPA at the 30 and 60 paid hours checkpoints.
 Students who lose HOPE Grant at the 30 hour checkpoint can regain it, if they have elevated their HOPE GPA up to a 2.00, at 60 hours.
 HOPE Grant eligible students who have earned a HOPE GPA of 3.50 or higher will be evaluated for Zell Miller Grant eligibility.
-The HOPE Grant GPA includes all coursework taken, even at prior institutions, for which the student received a HOPE Grant or Zell Miller Grant payment, excluding courses taken while attending as a dual enrolled high school student.
-Additionally, hours taken as a dually enrolled high school student are excluded from the 63 hours HOPE paid hours limit.
+The HOPE Grant GPA includes all coursework taken, even at prior institutions, for which the student received a HOPE Grant or Zell Miller Grant payment.
+Additionally, hours taken as a dually enrolled high school student are included in the 63 hours HOPE paid hours limit.